 I’ll start with a disclaimer that is required by both my employer and my type of job.
 It’s my personal blog, which is entirely independent of IBM.
-My articles and comments are my own and don’t necessarily represent my employer positions, strategies or opinions.
+My articles and comments are my own and don’t necessarily represent my employer’s positions, strategies, or opinions.

-The “Zen” in the title of this blog should be intended philosophically and not religiously, as I’m a happy rationalist atheist.
+The “Zen” in the title of this blog should be intended philosophically and not religiously.

-I’m very passionate about programming languages, algorithms, database and development in general, and I have a soft spot for mathematics as well (I used to run a math blog before I sold it).
+I’m very passionate about programming and AI, and I have a soft spot for mathematics as well (I used to run a math blog before I sold it).
 I’m mostly interested in dynamic languages, and best known for Ruby, but I also know and program in a few other languages and never stop looking at interesting developments elsewhere.
 My favorite web framework is Rails, but I’m not religious about it.
 I am a big advocate of using the right tool for the right job, and whatever makes you happy in the end.

 I have made small contributions to a few books, and authored two full books myself:

 If you are a regular reader or attended one of the conferences or meetups where I was a speaker, feel free to add me to your network by visiting my LinkedIn profile or by emailing me at firstname.lastname@example.org (I trust Bayesian spam filtering).

-Feel free to get in touch, but please keep in mind that I receive many emails every day, so if the subject matter is not urgent or important, you may have to wait a little while before receiving an answer (if I manage to answer), don’t take it personally.
+Feel free to get in touch, but please keep in mind that I receive many emails every day, so if the subject matter is not urgent or important, you may have to wait a while before receiving an answer (if I manage to answer), don’t take it personally.
 You can also follow me on Twitter, if you’d like to get to know me better.